-With so many ways its affected how consumers consume and how businesses serve their clients, it’s no wonder the “Amazon effect” has become a phenomenon business schools will analyze for years to come.
+Amazon's impact on the retail industry affected how consumers consume and how businesses serve their clients, it’s no wonder the “Amazon effect” has become a phenomenon business school will analyze for years to come.

 Everywhere you look, the behemoth is around.
 One of your friends probably just used Amazon to buy a new book.
 Maybe your significant other researched and eventually purchased new sneakers.
 Perhaps you’ve downloaded a movie or TV show on your phone, tablet, or laptop for a long airplane ride.